Thank you for reading our post, please rate this article at the end.

 Can you put a lock on a trailer?

 The short answer is yes.
 It doesn’t matter what trailer you use; every trailer offers lock and security options.
 According to Mark Ryden, the lead and founder of hitchspecialist.com, you can lock any trailer with a universal coupler.
-Different brands provide keys to secure the trailer couple, which means attaching the trailer.
+Different brands provide keys to secure the trailer coupling, which means attaching the trailer.

 Finally, trailers come with special locks; you should check the manual to learn how to attach them correctly.